 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-The Minister has designated the following categories of work for genuine family members of principal foreign nationals employed in low-skilled occupations as necessary for public policy reasons related to the competitiveness of Canada’s academic institutions, or economy, under subparagraph 205(c)(ii) of the Immigration and Refugee Protection Regulations (IRPR).
+On January 30, 2023, the minister designated the work performed by family members of principal foreign nationals who are or will be employed in low-skilled occupations as necessary for public policy reasons related to the competitiveness of Canada’s academic institutions, or economy, under subparagraph 205(c)(ii) of the Immigration and Refugee Protection Regulations (IRPR).
+Prior to this date, family members of low-skilled workers were not eligible to apply for an open work permit under subparagraph R205(c)(ii).

 In these instructions, family member is defined as per subsection R1(3) as

-Low-skilled occupations are considered to be in the Training, Education, Experience and Responsibilities (TEER) category 4 and 5.
+Low-skilled occupations are considered to be those in the National Occupational Classification (NOC), Training, Education, Experience and Responsibilities (TEER) categories 4 and 5.

 On this page